Marginal speed confinement resolves the conflict between correlation and control in natural flocks of birds: Results and Discussion

-The complete absence of a quadratic term in the expansion of \eqref{marginal} seems to suggest that the marginal potential gives rise to an infinite correlation length of speed fluctuations under all physical conditions; in fact, this is not the case.
+The complete absence of a quadratic term in the expansion of \eqref{eq_11} seems to suggest that the marginal potential gives rise to an infinite correlation length of speed fluctuations under all physical conditions; in fact, this is not the case.
 Speed correlations are regulated by the confining potential (i.e. the energy), but also by the fluctuations induced by the noise (i.e. the entropy): at very low noise the marginal potential dominates, so that speed fluctuations are indeed scale-free, while by increasing the noise the correlation is increasingly suppressed by entropic fluctuations \cite{cavagna2019CRP}.
 In field theory terms, what happens is that at finite temperature entropy provides a non-zero second derivative of the renormalized potential, i.e. a non-zero mass of speed fluctuations, and therefore a finite correlation length.
-The mass goes to zero at $T=0$, where the speed correlation length diverges.
+The renormalized curvature only goes to zero at $T=0$, where the speed correlation length diverges.
 As a consequence, the marginal theory has a zero-temperature (or zero-noise) critical point, where the correlation length of the speed fluctuations diverges.
 A mean-field analysis \cite{cavagna2019CRP} shows that the speed correlation length diverges as,

-where the generalized temperature $T$ is the strength of the noise in \eqref{lapo}.
-This scenario has an interesting and very convenient consequence: in the marginal theory, by simply decreasing the noise strength $T$, we bring home two out of three empirical traits, that is a large polarization {\it and} a large correlation length, a somewhat unusual result within standard statistical systems.
-But what about the constraint of having a biologically reasonable group speed?
+where the generalized temperature $T$ is the strength of the noise in \eqref{eq_1}.
+This scenario has an interesting and very convenient consequence: in the marginal theory, by simply decreasing the noise strength $T$, we bring home two out of three empirical traits, that is a large polarization and a large correlation length, a somewhat unusual result within standard statistical systems, which normally are the less correlated the more they are ordered (we are talking about connected correlation, of course).
+But what about the crucial constraint of producing a biologically reasonable group speed?

 The calculation of the distribution of the mean speed of flocks under the marginal potential is more complicated than in the linear case (see SI), but under some reasonable approximations one obtains,